i3dprogrammer/Django-LocalAnimeWebsite/README.md

 # Django-LocalAnimeWebsite
-A simple website to watch animes on the current PC on the local network
+A simple website to watch animes in the videos folder on the local network
+<b>Anime title should be the foldern ame</b>

 # Requirements
 Python <br/>